alexandertrefz/essence/packages/vscode-extension/DEVELOPMENT.md

 `server/server.js` is generated and not committed — rebuild it after changing the Language Server.
-To skip the bundling step entirely while working on the server, point `essence.server.path` at `packages/language-server/bin/esls`: a built `.js` bundle is run with Node, and anything else is treated as source and run with Bun.
+To skip the bundling step entirely while working on the server, point `essence.server.path` at `packages/language-server/bin/esls` — as `${workspaceFolder}/packages/language-server/bin/esls` in a workspace `.vscode/settings.json`, which then works from any checkout.
+A built `.js` bundle is forked on the Node VS Code ships, and anything else is treated as source and run with Bun.
 The setting spawns what it names with `--stdio` and nothing else, so it wants that entry point rather than the `essence lsp` command a terminal would use.
 That is the better loop of the two — `esls` runs the server's TypeScript directly, so a change needs no rebuild at all, just `Essence: Restart Language Server`, which picks it up without reloading the window.

+Bun is found on PATH, then in its usual install locations, then by asking the login shell (`$SHELL -ilc 'command -v bun'`, bounded to five seconds) — `essence.bun.path` names it outright.
+When VS Code launched without the shell's PATH, the Essence output channel says so and says to relaunch.
+If Bun cannot be found at all the bundled server runs instead, with a warning: keep an eye on that warning, because a bundle built last week silently serving a checkout's diagnostics is the confusing failure this is meant to avoid.

+All of that resolution is `launch.js`, pure functions of their arguments with the file system, environment and shell handed in; `tests/launch.spec.ts` covers every branch without an extension host.

 ## The debugging walkthrough